akhilnalliboina/facerecognition_api/README.md

          $ npm start
 ```

 The API is now starts running on local web server, It will use port 3000.
-Port can be onfigured in scripts section of `package.json`.
+Port can be configured in scripts section of `package.json`.